 On this database, the average speedup of SFR (13.867.986 DP updates/keyword) vs. sliding model (1.241.899.326 updates/keyword) is 89.5 times.
+The resulting ROC (Receiver Operating Characteristics) curve, using SFR to estimate (2), is presented in Figure 3.
 SFR gives the same results as the sliding model method (confirming the soundness of the implementation).
 For computing the segmentation, 3 iterations were needed in each experiment.
-While it may be believed that the fast convergence was due to lucky choices of databases and keywords, the same fast convergence was observed for all keywords in the database and for also for a very different application to natural language parsing of another version of our algorithm (Rosenknop & Silaghi 2001).
+While it may be believed that the fast convergence was due to lucky choices of databases and keywords, the same fast convergence was observed for all keywords in the database and for also for a very different application to natural language parsing of another version of our algorithm [4].